 Material Culture Development

 The material culture also began to develop its distinctive forms at this time, shaped by the fishery and Newfoundland's sense of place as an emerging colony.
 Less focused on subsistence agriculture and more on an export trade, Newfoundland was probably more outward-looking than many of its continental neighbours.
-Because of their frequent contact with maritime communities throughout the Atlantic world, Newfoundlanders who could afford to do so imported many goods, and until quite late in the nineteenth century there was little local manufacturing.
+Because of their frequent contact with maritime communities throughout the Atlantic world, Newfoundlanders who could afford to do so imported many goods, and until quite late in the 19th century there was little local manufacturing.
 People in small fishing communities who had little or no disposable income had to make things for themselves: clothing, furniture, some housewares, tools and, above all, the buildings in which they lived, worked and worshipped.

 As income increased, particularly in the major towns, so did the presence of specialized craftspeople and the availability of locally manufactured goods.
 These, in their turn, brought about a refashioning of the buildings and the goods made by local people.
-Until the twentieth century the forms that survived these changes tended to be those associated with the fishery: the structure of stages, stores and flakes remained virtually the same as they had been since the first days of the migratory fishery 300 years previously.
+Until the 20th century the forms that survived these changes tended to be those associated with the fishery: the structure of stages, stores and flakes remained virtually the same as they had been since the first days of the migratory fishery 300 years previously.

 With the passage of time and the restructuring of social and economic life in Newfoundland and Labrador, many aspects of the old culture have necessarily disappeared, others have been transformed and, more recently, some have been revived.
 The new economy, more diverse and less tied to the fishing village and to the power of fish merchants, has brought social diversification.
-In the older society, the middle class was very small, but in the last half of the twentieth century there has been a great increase in the numbers of white collar workers in business, industry, government and education, and of people in managerial and professional positions.
+In the older society, the middle class was very small, but in the last half of the 20th century there has been a great increase in the numbers of white collar workers in business, industry, government and education, and of people in managerial and professional positions.
 At the same time, there is a new awareness of the older and suppressed ethnic and cultural realities of the French and aboriginal peoples.
 Traditional culture is not dead; but its remnants survive in a more complex, rapidly changing social environment, where the population of the region is far more exposed than previously to external influences.

-Throughout the nineteenth and for much of the twentieth century, “traditional” elements of Newfoundland and Labrador culture were a living reality, part of the fabric of people's lives.
+Throughout the 19th and for much of the 20th century, "traditional" elements of Newfoundland and Labrador culture were a living reality, part of the fabric of people's lives.
 Increasingly, traditional culture is being transformed into an object of study and its elements into commodities to be bought and sold as part of the culture industry, especially in connection with the tourist trade.
 This commodification of culture is disturbing to some, but others view it as a means of revaluing and revitalizing the old culture and strengthening the new, thereby strengthening the society of Newfoundland as a whole.